 The Mac App Store needs to support software demos and upgrades

 0

 But matters are lacking from the Mac App shop: demo versions and paid upgrades.
-(This also applies to the iOS App keep, but I’ll just look at the Mac in this article.) you can’t download an app to attempt it out for every week or a month and then pay for it if it suits your wishes.
-And you can’t get a discount on an upgrade to an app you bought 12 months or in the past, or even remaining weeks.
+(This also applies to the iOS App keep, but I’ll look at the Mac in this article.) you can’t download an app to attempt it out every week or a month and then pay for it if it suits your wishes.
+And you can’t get a discount on an upgrade to an app you bought 12 months or in the past, or even the remaining weeks.

+The Mac App Store needs to support software demos and upgrades